-- 1. The equity / debt market stops functioning or trading is restricted. - 2.
-Periods of extreme volatility in the equity / debt market, which, in the opinion of the Investment Manager, is prejudicial to the interest of the investors. - 3.
-When there is a strike by the banking community or trading is restricted by RBI or other authority. - 4.
-Period of extreme volatility in the equity / debt / money market, which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the scheme's investors. - As and when directed by the Government of India or RBI or SEBI to do so or conditions relating to natural calamity/external aggression/internal disturbances etc. arises, so as to cause volatile movements in the money or debt market, which in the opinion of the AMC, will be prejudicial to the interest of the unitholders, if further trading in the scheme is continued. - 6.
-Break down in the information processing/communication systems affecting valuation of investments/processing sale/repurchase request. - 7.
-Natural calamity. - 8.
-SEBI, by order, so directs. - Trustee views that increasing the Scheme's size further detrimental may prove
+- The equity / debt market stops functioning or trading is restricted. - 2.
+Periods of extreme volatility in the equity / debt market, which, in the opinion of the Investment Manager, is prejudicial to the interest of the investors. - When there is a strike by the banking community or trading is restricted by RBI or other authority. - Period of extreme volatility in the equity / debt / money market, which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the scheme's investors. - As and when directed by the Government of India or RBI or SEBI to do so or conditions relating natural calamity/external to aggression/internal disturbances etc. arises, so as to cause volatile movements in the money or debt market, which in the opinion of the AMC, will be prejudicial to the interest of the unitholders, if further trading in the scheme is continued. - Break down in the information processing/communication systems affecting the valuation of investments/processing of sale/repurchase request. - Natural calamity. - SEBI, by order, so directs. - Trustee views that increasing the Scheme's size

-- existing/prospective Unitholders of the Scheme. - 10.
-Any other circumstances which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the existing/prospective investors.
+- further may prove detrimental to the existing/prospective Unitholders of the Scheme. - Any other circumstances which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the existing/prospective investors.